3JTek/Project-4/README.md

 ### Wins

 1. We managed to keep the database architecture as simple as possible with only 3 models (users, categories and sale).
-2. We also combined merchant (business) accounts and customer accounts within the same model and add a flag "is_merchant" to differentiate them.
+2. We also combined merchant (business) and customer accounts within the same model simply adding a flag "is_merchant" to differentiate them.

 ---

 ### Future Features / Enhancements

-* Allow manual verification each time a new merchant signs-in in order to ensure the quality of the sale generated by those businesses.
+* Allow manual verification each time a new merchant signs-in in order to ensure the quality of the sales generated from those businesses.

-* Restrict businesses to lower number of categories they can raise against (1 or 2).
+* Restrict businesses to lower number of categories they can raise sales against (1 or 2).

 * Send a QR code along with the notification to allow the users to redeem their offer.